w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * identify accessibility requirements for different types of audio and video content
 * design the placement and spacing for alternatives to multimedia content, such as transcripts, audio descriptions, captions, and sign language
-* design the user experiences for transcripts, audio descriptions, captions, and sign language, including mechanisms for turning on and off such alternatives and ways for users to interact with the alternatives
+* design user experiences that consider transcripts, audio descriptions, captions, and sign language, including
+  * mechanisms for turning on and off such alternatives
+  * ways for users to interact with the alternatives
-* design multimedia player controls that have clear and descriptive names, that are easy to find, and that are always reachable to users
+* design multimedia player controls that have clear and descriptive names, that are easy to find, and that are always reachable for users
 * design multimedia players that support different methods of interaction, including mouse, keyboard, touch, and voice
 * design mechanisms to pause, stop, and hide moving, blinking, and auto-updating content, including animations and carousels
 * design mechanisms to mute or control the volume of auto-playing audio